islamhaqq/UnrealEngineDeepDive/README.md

 ### Graphics

+As Unreal Engine tries to be platform-agnostic, it lets graphics APIs like DirectX and OpenGL handle the abstraction of low-level
+GPU hardware communication.

 #### DirectX

 Microsoft's 3D graphics API.
 SDKs for DirectX 9, 11, and 12 are found under `ThirdParty/Windows/DX9`
 , `ThirdParty/Windows/DX11`, and `ThirdParty/Windows/DX12`.

 These SDKs are primarily used for DirectX RHI implementations, some others include shader compilation.
+Compared to OpenGL, it provides a higher level of abstraction and leverages Microsoft hardware optimizations.

 #### Vulkan

-Khronos Group's low-level library for submitting rendering batches and GPGPU jobs directly to the GPU as command lists.
-Enables
-fine-grained control over resources shared between CPU and GPU.
+Khronos Group's Vulkan provides a lower-level API compared to DirectX and OpenGL, enabling more efficient use of the GPU.
+In addition, it allows sending GPGPU (General Purpose GPU) commands to the GPU.

 #### OpenGL